Singer Bios 2017-2018

 Don’t forget to watch our Meet The Singers video series on YouTube!

 Beth Althof, is eternally grateful to have moved to this choral mecca in 1994.
-She has performed with The Singers during all 13 seasons.
-Beth earned her degree in music education from the University of Illinois and has taught for 28 years, most recently in the Centennial School District.
+She has performed with The Singers during all 14 seasons.
+Beth earned her degree in music education from the University of Illinois and has been a music specialist for 29 years, most recently in the Centennial School District.
 She has sung for Dale Warland in the Dale Warland Singers, the Minnesota Beethoven Festival Chorale, and the SPCO Chorale.
 She is soprano section leader at The House of Hope Presbyterian Church in St. Paul and is a vocalist with Women PerformHers.
 Beth has two daughters, Katie and Kristin, and lives in White Bear Lake with her husband, Jay.

 Hannah Armstrong Stanke, soprano, has been a proud member of The Singers since 2009.
-She has been a frequent soloist with this ensemble on works of Fauré, Bernstein, Poulenc, and Paulus.
-Hannah has also been a member of the MN Beethoven Festival Chorale under the direction of Dale Warland.
+She has been a frequent soloist with this ensemble on works of Handel, Fauré, Bernstein, Poulenc, and Paulus.
+Hannah has also been a member of the MN Beethoven Festival Chorale under the direction of Dale Warland, The Oratory Bach Ensemble under the direction of Dr. Matthew J. Olson, and has appeared as soprano soloist for The Oratorio Society of Minnesota, Augsburg Masterworks Chorale, and University of Minnesota Orchestra.
 She graduated from Luther College in 2009 with a Bachelor of Arts degree in Music Education and Africana Studies, and while there sang under Dr. Craig Arnold in the Nordic Choir.
-Hannah is currently pursuing an M.M. degree in Vocal Performance at the University of Minnesota where she studies with Dr. Wendy Zaro-Mullins, and teaches Vocal Music at Southwest High School in Minneapolis, MN.
+Hannah is currently pursuing a D.M.A degree in Vocal Performance at the University of Minnesota where she earned her M.M. studying with Dr. Wendy Zaro-Mullins.
+Hannah is also vocal music and choir director at Southwest High School in Minneapolis, MN.

-Paige Armstrong, soprano, is excited to be in her fifth season with The Singers.
+Paige Armstrong, soprano, is excited to be in her sixth season with The Singers.
 She is an accomplished teacher, singer and nationally awarded conductor.
-In the fall of 2015, she was awarded first place in the graduate division of the NATS-MN competition.
-In January 2016, Paige placed first in the divisional MTNA vocal contest and competed in the national contest in April.
-In 2013, she won first place in the National ACDA Undergraduate Conducting Competition and later traveled to New York where she was a guest conductor for the Manhattan Concert Chorale, led by Dr. Craig Arnold.
+In the last two years, she was awarded first place in the graduate division of the NATS-MN competition and the divisional MTNA Young Artists vocal competition.
+In 2013, Paige won first place in the National ACDA Undergraduate Conducting Competition.
+She has been a guest clinician for the Edina Chorale (Edina, MN) and the Manhattan Concert Chorale (Manhattan, NY).
 Paige graduated in 2012 from Luther College with a degree in Music Education.
-She is currently a soprano section leader and the assistant conductor at Wayzata Community Church.
-In the past, Paige has also sung for Dale Warland (Beethoven Festival Choir) and Allen Hightower and Craig Arnold (Nordic Choir – Luther College).
+She is currently a master’s student at The University of MN studying choral conducting and is the Chancel Choir Director at Richfield United Methodist Church.
+As an educator, Paige has taught high school vocal music at Delano Public Schools (Delano, MN) and Coon Rapids High School (Coon Rapids, MN),and elementary general music at Red Rock Elementary (Woodbury, MN).

-Thrilled to be singing in her fourth full season with The Singers, Jessica Bandelin is a 1998 graduate of The College of Saint Catherine with a BA in Music.
-She is the Assistant Director of The House of Hope Children’s Choir, currently in her 17th year working with those wonderful kids.
-Jessica is also a Soprano section leader at St. John the Evangelist in Saint Paul.
+Thrilled to be singing in her fifth full season with The Singers, Jessica Bandelin is a graduate of The College of Saint Catherine with a BA in Music.
+She is the Assistant Director of The House of Hope Children’s Choir, currently in her 18th year working with those wonderful kids.
+This year, Jessica has joined the staff at Sunny Hollow Montessori School as an Assistant Guide.
 An avid knitter, she’ll often be seen during intermissions working on a new project.
-Jessica lives in Saint Paul with her lovely husband and lovelier three children.
+Jessica lives in Saint Paul with her lovely husband, Brian and lovelier three children, Annie, Henry and Aurora.

 Stephanie Beard, alto, completed her Bachelor of Music Education degree at Concordia College in Moorhead, MN and her Master of Education degree at St. Catherine University in St. Paul, MN.
-She currently teaches elementary music at Edinbrook Elementary School in Brooklyn Park, directs the District 279 Elementary Honor Choir, and serves as organist for St. Andrew Lutheran Church in Eden Prairie.
+She currently teaches elementary music at Edinbrook Elementary School in Brooklyn Park and serves as organist for St. Andrew Lutheran Church in Eden Prairie.

 Bryan Blessing, baritone and Music Adviser, is a founding member of The Singers and is the vocal music teacher at Oak Grove Middle School in Bloomington.
 Bryan received his Bachelor’s Degree in Music Education from Saint John’s University, his Master’s in Music Education from the University of St. Thomas, and is pursuing National Board Certification in Adolescent Music.
 Additionally, Bryan is an amateur composer and guitarist who has instructed classical guitar at Crown College.
 Currently, Bryan is on the advisory board of the ChoralQuest series through the American Composers Forum and is the Chair of the Commissioning Task Force for ACDA-MN.